JRCSTU/CO2MPAS-TA/doc/model.rst

 Calculation of the engine power and battery power combinations to satisfy the motive power request at wheels.
 This produces values for engine power and battery power in array or matrix form.
-An accurate representation of driveline efficiencies is necessary in this step.
-In |co2mpas|, this calculation is performed by calling the component sub-models involved (final drive, gearbox, drive battery) that return the components efficiencies for the different power combinations.
+An accurate representation of driveline efficiencies is necessary for this step.
+In |co2mpas|, this calculation is performed by calling the component sub-models involved (final drive, gearbox, drive battery) that return the efficiencies of the components for the different power combinations.

 .. math::
   engine\_powers, battery\_powers = calculate\_power\_combinations(motive\_power)

-With the engine power and battery power arrays or matrixes produced in the previous step, the equivalent fuel consumption is calculated for every ombination.
+With the engine power and battery power arrays or matrices produced in the previous step, the equivalent fuel consumption is calculated for every combination.

 .. math::
   fc_{tot} = fc_{engine}(engine\_powers) + fc_{battery}(battery\_powers)